pierre-roth/rstar-arc/weekly_progress_report.md

 - **Work done**:
   - added completion-only logic to policy model training (reward model unaffected because it works very differently)
   - started using CSCS Daint and wrote bash script to make Daint look like tik (file system wise)
+  - integrated full solution generation into training pipeline to qualitatively evaluate the policy model
   -

 - **Issues and Questions**: